modm-io/modm/src/xpcc/architecture/platform/driver/clock/Readme.md

 Both, the dynamic as well as the static interface, build on the same design:
 The goal is to represent different parts of a clock tree as separate classes that can be connected to each other.
-In addiditon to that the user needs to be able to diable as well as enable these building blocks where possible.
+In addition to that the user needs to be able to disable as well as enable these building blocks where possible.

 ### Clock Sources